cipriangerea/quant/README.md

 This is a script that is trying to show what happens with the various tickers used by a symphony.
 It consists of a notebook that is written to be used inside Google Colab.

 # How to use this:
-- Go to Composer and in edit mode run a backtest of the symph.
-(Also works with QuantMage).
+- Go to QuantMage or Composer and run a backtest of the symph.
+Composer will need to be in edit mode.
 - Save the historical allocation csv
 - Open the StrategyAllocationVis.ipynb notebook in Colab
 - Run all cells.
 From the menu select Runtime/Run all